TITLE 77: PUBLIC HEALTH

 Qp = 1.50m/Pf

 k) Water Distribution Lines.
 The system shall be designed to maintain a minimum positive pressure of 20 p.s.i. in all parts of the system at all times.
-Water pipe shall conform to applicable specifications and standards of the Illinois Plumbing Code (77 Ill.
-Adm.
-Code 890) for the type of pipe to be used.
+Water pipe shall conform to applicable specifications and standards of the Illinois Plumbing Code for the type of pipe to be used.
 The following shall govern the separation of water lines from possible sources of pollution:

 1) Whenever possible, a water line shall be laid at least 10 feet horizontally from any existing or proposed sewer line.

 3) Where conditions prevent the minimum horizontal and/or vertical separation specified in subsections (k)(1) and (2), special consultation shall be obtained from the Department to determine other routes of water piping.
 In all cases, construction shall meet the applicable provisions of Section 1150 of the Illinois Plumbing Code.

 4) No water line shall pass through, or come into contact with, any part of a sewer manhole.

-5) There shall be no physical connection between a community water system and a non-community or private water system, unless the non-community or private water system conforms to community water system requirements, as specified by the Illinois Pollution Control Board's Public Water Supplies (35 Ill.
-Adm.
-Code 607.104).
+5) There shall be no physical connection between a community water system and a non-community or private water system, unless the non-community or private water system is in compliance with cross-connection requirements in subsection (l).

 6) Lines for potable water shall be laid at least 25 feet horizontally from any underground sewage seepage field.

 1) Plumbing Fixture Backflow Protection.
 The water supply lines shall have no physical connection with nonpotable water supplies.
-All plumbing shall be in accord with the Illinois Plumbing Code available from this Department.
-All plumbing fixtures and other equipment connected to the water system shall be so constructed and installed so as to safeguard the water system from the possibility of contamination through cross-connections or backsiphonage.
-Laundry units and equipment shall be so constructed and installed so as to prevent the contamination of the contents by the backflow of sewage.
-When required by the Illinois Plumbing Code (77 Ill.
-Adm.
-Code 890), the fixture or appliance shall be connected indirectly with the drainage system by means of an open, funnel-type fitting with a suitable air gap.
+All plumbing shall be in accord with the Illinois Plumbing Code.
+All plumbing fixtures and other equipment connected to the water system shall be constructed and installed to safeguard the water system from the possibility of contamination through cross-connections or backsiphonage.
+Laundry units and equipment shall be so constructed and installed to prevent the contamination of the contents by the backflow of sewage.
+When required by the Illinois Plumbing Code, the fixture or appliance shall be connected indirectly with the drainage system by means of an open, funnel-type fitting with a suitable air gap.

 m) Drinking Fountains.
 All outlets established for the provision of drinking water shall consist of drinking fountains in accordance with requirements contained in the Illinois Plumbing Code, or a supply of single service drinking cups shall be provided.
 Common drinking cups are prohibited.

 2) Contact Time and Point of Application.
-Chlorine shall be applied at a point which will provide the maximum contact time.
+Chlorine shall be applied at a point that will provide the maximum contact time.
 At facilities treating surface water, chlorine shall be applied to the water after filtration.
 At facilities chlorinating groundwater, provisions should be made for applying chlorine to the detention basin inlet.
-Where chlorination is required, minimum free chlorine residual at distant points in a water distribution system shall be at least 0.1 milligram per liter except that systems utilizing surface water as a source, shall have a minimum free chlorine residual of 0.2 mg/l maintained at all distant points in the distribution system and a minimum free chlorine residual of 0.4 mg/l shall maintained in the water storage tank. ` Those systems utilizing surface water as a source and groundwater under the influence of surface water shall be designed in accordance with the Surface Water Treatment Code (77 Ill.
-Adm.
-Code 930), and shall meet disinfection requirements and CT values of 40 CFR 141 and 142 (1990).
+When chlorination is required, minimum free chlorine residual at distant points in a water distribution system shall be at least 0.1 milligram per liter, except that systems utilizing surface water as a source shall have a minimum free chlorine residual of 0.2 mg/l maintained at all distant points in the distribution system and a minimum free chlorine residual of 0.4 mg/l shall maintained in the water storage tank.
+Those systems utilizing surface water as a source and groundwater under the influence of surface water shall be designed in accordance with the Surface Water Treatment Code and shall meet disinfection requirements and CT values of 40 CFR 141.

 4) Hypochlorinator.
 Positive displacement pumps shall be provided to inject hypochlorite solution.
 The pump shall be of variable flow type and shall be of sufficient capacity to feed the required amount of disinfectant.
 If calcium hypochlorite is used, the concentration of calcium hypochlorite in the solution shall not exceed 5 percent.
 The solution container shall have a minimum capacity equal to the volume of solution required per day.
 The hypochlorinator shall be interlocked with the pump so that both will start and stop together.